joebenjamintech/alexa_skill_typescript_template/readme.md

   Alternately, provide the skill name you would like to use, e.g.:
   `./init_repo the_coolest_skill_ever`

-3. Start coding and deploy your new Alexa Skill
+3. Open up `skill/lambda/src/index.ts` and start coding
+4. When you're ready to deploy your skill, run the `build-deploy` NPM script:
+  `npm run build-deploy`
 4. Profit!

 # Repository Structure